ploiu/mock-server/README.md

 - have unlimited uses
 - be simple to set up and use
-- have a simple UI, if one is created
+- have a simple UI
-- be portable; mocks should be easily transferrable across machines
+- be portable; mocks should be easily transferable across machines
 - support path and query variables

 ## Building